Josiah-Sithole/power-bi-sales-performance-dashboard/README.md

 ## DAX and Calculations
 The project includes calculated columns and DAX measures developed to support sales, profit and profitability analysis.
 Detailed DAX calculations will be documented separately in this repository
-## Data Source
-The dataset was provided as part of a Udemy Power BI training course.
-The dataset was used for educational and portfolio development purposes.

-## Disclaimer
-This project is a portfolio demonstration of Power BI, DAX and data visualisation skills.
-The underlying dataset was provided through a third-party training course.

 </> Markdown
 ## DAX Calculations
 The dashboard includes DAX calculated columns and measures developed for sales, profit and profitability analysis.
 [View DAX Measures and Calculations](Documentation/DAX-Measures.md)

 </> Markdown
 ## Key Insights